Fraud Blocker

 4. Seek legal representation.
 Hire a Lemon Law attorney who has experience in buyback cases.
 You do not have to worry about legal fees, as it is the responsibility of the manufacturer to pay your lawyer’s fees, per California Lemon Law.

-Your attorney can thoroughly review any buyback offers to ensure they are in line with what was agreed upon during the negotiation process.
+Your attorney can thoroughly review any buyback offers to make sure they are in line with what was agreed upon during the negotiation process.
 They will make sure you understand all terms prior to accepting an offer.
 It is important to approach negotiations calmly and professionally, even in cases where you deal with a difficult manufacturer.

 Should I Repair My Vehicle Instead of Purchasing a Buyback?